jtr13/ggformat/Readme.md

 This is a one function addin package.
 My motivation in writing it was to make it easier to clean up and style **ggplot2** code.

+Note: this is new -- please [report bugs or leave comments](https://github.com/jtr13/ggformat/issues/new)!

 ## Installation

 `remotes::install_github("jtr13/ggformat")`